ablestatehq/distributa/README.md

 # Distributa

-An Open Source Tool help you generate FREE Unlimited Invoices.
+An Open Source Tool helps you to generate Unlimited Invoices for FREE.

 ## How it works